 The CTS relies on periodic site visits and surveys of households, physicians, and employers.
 One component of the CTS, the Household Survey, provides cross-sectional estimates of health insurance and demographic characteristics, the use of health services, satisfaction with care, and health status.
-This User's Guide gives researchers the information necessary for using the public use version of the data file containing information from the Round Two Household Survey.
+The Followback Survey is a supplement to the Household Survey in which the privately financed health insurance policies covering Household Survey respondents are "followed back" to the organizations administering those policies.
+It was designed as a mechanism for obtaining detailed and accurate information about privately insured Household Survey respondents' health insurance.
+This User's Guide gives researchers the information necessary for using the restricted use version of the data file containing information from the Round Two Household Survey and the Round Two Followback Survey.

 Data collection for the Round Two Household Survey began in the summer of 1998 and was completed by the fall of 1999.
 An earlier version of the survey, Round One, was conducted in 1996 and 1997.
+The Round One Followback Survey was conducted in 1997 and 1998, and Round Two interviews were conducted 1998-2000.
 Each survey was designed to allow separate cross-sectional estimates.
 Researchers can use each round of the CTS Household Survey for separate cross-sectional analyses or use both rounds to study changes in the health care system over time.

-The User's Guide presents background information about the CTS and the Round Two Household Survey, explains how to select samples and weight variables, and discusses the correct approach to estimating variances.
-This discussion is followed by a description of variable construction and editing, and other information about the data file.
+The User's Guide presents background information about the CTS and the Round Two Household Survey and Followback Survey, explains how to select samples and weight variables, and discusses the correct approach to estimating variances.
+This discussion is followed by a description of variable construction, editing, and other information about the data file.
 A copy of the Round Two Household Survey questionnaire appears in Appendix A. A discussion of the derivation of standard error look-up tables for use with the file is contained in Appendix B. Appendix C contains these tables.
 Appendix D provides instructions for the use of the SUDAAN software package to develop standard error estimates.
-Appendix E is an abbreviated version of the survey questionnaire designed to help users follow the detailed questionnaire in Appendix A. The Community Tracking Study Household Survey Public Use File: Codebook (Round Two) provides more detail on the file, including frequencies and definitions of variables.
-Information about the Round One Household Survey Public Use file can be found in the Community Tracking Study Household Survey Public Use File: User's Guide (Round One) and the Community Tracking Study Household Survey Public Use File: Codebook (Round One).
+Appendix E is an abbreviated version of the Household Survey questionnaire designed to help users follow the detailed questionnaire in Appendix A. Appendix F contains the Followback Survey questions.
+The Community Tracking Study Household Survey Restricted Use File: Codebook (Round Two) provides more detail on the file, including frequencies and definitions of variables.
+Information about the Round One Household Survey Restricted Use File can be found in the Community Tracking Study Household Survey Restricted Use File: Codebook (Round One) and the Community Tracking Study Household Survey Restricted Use File: Codebook (Round One).